Pierre Regional Airport: Facilities

 Pierre Regional Airport covers 1,834 acres (742 ha) at an elevation of 1,744 feet (532 m).
-It has two asphalt runways: 7/25 is 6,881 by 150 feet (2,097 x 46 m) and 13/31 is 6,900 by 100 feet (2,103 x 30 m).
+It has two asphalt runways: 7/25 is 6,880 by 150 feet (2,097 x 46 m) and 13/31 is 6,900 by 100 feet (2,103 x 30 m).

-In 2010 the airport had 32,140 aircraft operations, average 88 per day: 78% general aviation, 11% airline, 11% air taxi and <1% military.
-98 aircraft were then based at the airport: 71% single-engine, 28% multi-engine and 1% helicopter.
+In the year ending September 13, 2019, the airport had 31,960 aircraft operations, average 88 per day: 70% general aviation, 5% airline, 23% air taxi and 2% military.
+63 aircraft were then based at the airport: 47 single-engine, 14 multi-engine, 1 jet, and 1 helicopter.

 New terminal building

 A new terminal had been needed for many years, as the old terminal building was plagued by a number of problems, primarily space constraints.
-Construction on the new terminal began in late Spring, 2011 and completed in September, 2012.
+Construction on the new terminal began in late spring of 2011 and was completed in September 2012.

-Denver-based Coover-Clark & Associates, Inc. designed the building and Kadrmas Lee & Jackson's Rapid City office handled the construction administration.
+Denver-based Coover-Clark & Associates, Inc. designed the building, and Kadrmas Lee & Jackson's Rapid City office handled the construction administration.
 Initially, a jet bridge was to be installed at the terminal, but airport officials decided to wait until a scheduled commercial airline could use the jet bridge, as Great Lakes Airlines aircraft serving the airport at the time were not jet bridge capable.
 Officials also waited because Pierre had been without scheduled passenger jet service operated with mainline aircraft for over 30 years.
 The new terminal building was designed with the space set aside for a loading bridge, so it required very little effort to install one when the time came.

-With the introduction of jet service by Aerodynamics, Inc. in 2016, the city began considering a jet bridge for the airport.
+With the introduction of jet service by Aerodynamics, Inc., in 2016, the city began considering a jet bridge for the airport.
 In August 2017, the Pierre city commission awarded the job of making and installing a new jet-boarding bridge to Sharpe of Pierre for its bid of $716,500.
 The new jet bridge was installed at the airport on April 23, 2018.
-A federal grant covered nearly all the costs, with the state kicking in 5% and the city 5%, or about $45,000.
+A federal grant covered nearly all of the costs, with the state kicking in 5% and the city 5%, or about $45,000.

 Military use

-During World War II the airfield was used by the United States Army Air Forces by Air Technical Service Command as a maintenance and supply depot.
+During World War II, the airfield was used by the United States Army Air Forces' Air Technical Service Command as a maintenance and supply depot.
 It was also used by Sioux Falls Army Air Field as an auxiliary airfield for Second Air Force B-17 Flying Fortress bomber training.